TomPrint/Toolman/readme.txt

 20/11 - 5th step to create db realations between Items and Workers - add New Item with Worker name on select field
 - update tools.js route to pass getWorker function to create new Item view
 - update ItemForm.js to show Workers name in select field

+20/11 - final step - chose worker from select dropbox while creating an item
+- update ItemForm.js to chose worker form select dropbox while createing an item
+- changes PL descirptions in all views
+- add sort by ttle in GET ALL Items
+- update styling in itemsDetails.js
+- update styling in itemForm.js
+- change Navbar description na styling
+- update styling in WorkerDetails.js
+-